 Lots of little pieces will be hard, but the hardest part is something that’s difficult to truly understand until you experience it—not getting enough sleep.

 I’m not talking about the I-couldn’t-fall-asleep-last-night tired.
-I mean the kind of tired where you’re only getting a few hours night after night after night and it all adds up and you’re constantly trying to claw yourself back to feeling “normal,” and you tell yourself everything will be fine as soon as you catch up…except you never do.
+I mean the kind of tired where you’re only getting a few hours night after night after night and it all adds up and you’re constantly trying to claw yourself back to feeling “normal,” and you tell yourself everything will be fine as soon as you catch up

 While I figured we’d be tired during the first few months, I didn’t expect that zombie-like phase to last for as long as it did.
 It took us until month 14 to get our baby to sleep through the night, and many parents deal with sleep issues that last even longer.